Reasons for Jaw Bone Loss and Deterioration

 Have You Experienced Jaw Bone Loss?

 Schedule a consultation with Drs.
-Nizam, Ivory, or Goehring to review treatment options.
+Nizam or Ivory, to review treatment options.

 Periodontal diseases are ongoing infections of the gums that gradually destroy the support of your natural teeth.
 Periodontal disease affects one or more of the periodontal tissues: alveolar bone, periodontal ligament, cementum, or gingiva.
 While there are many diseases that affect the tooth-supporting structures, plaque-induced inflammatory lesions make up the majority of periodontal issues and are divided into two categories: gingivitis and periodontitis.
 While gingivitis, the less serious of the diseases, may never progress into periodontitis, it always precedes periodontitis.